nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-support.md

 The [nginx-supportpkg-for-k8s](https://github.com/nginxinc/nginx-supportpkg-for-k8s) plugin collects the information needed by F5 Technical Support to assist with troubleshooting your issue.

+When used, the plugin will generate a tarball of the collected information which can be shared with the support channels.

 The plugin uses [krew](https://krew.sigs.k8s.io), the plugin manager for the Kubernetes [kubectl](https://kubernetes.io/docs/reference/kubectl/) command-line tool.

 The plugin may collect some or all of the following global and namespace-specific information: